thoughtspot/thoughtspot.github.io/_release/notes.md

 <li>ad-hoc searches -new search done from search bar</li>
 <li>user counts</li>
 </ul>
 <p>New boards were added and some older boards were deprecated.
-A expanded monitoring section was added to the documentation as well.</p>
+An expanded monitoring section was added to the documentation as well.</p>
 </td>
 </tr>
 <tr style="width: 100%;border-bottom-style: inset;">